kubernetes/kubernetes/docs/proposals/node-local-services.md

 For use cases like `kube2iam`, which requires intercepting traffic meant for the special `169.254.169.254` metadata IP address, perhaps `ClusterIP` should be allowed to live outside of the service IP range.
+For security reasons, this behaviour would require explicit activation from the administrator (an API server or proxy flag).

 #### ipvs kernel mode